Big7asty/wherethef/README.md

 # IMPORTANT!

 For this tool to be effective, good disipline is required in that you save/pipe ALL evidence, documentation, tool output to the directory of your choosing as defined in the config file.
 It will not find any files outside of this directory.
+In addition, if your system clock is out, this will effect the time search function of the tool. wherethef.py will pull up the current system time for you.

 # License